romainaugier/BarraCUDA/CONTRIBUTING.md

 **How it works in practice:**

 For issues and PR descriptions, write in whatever language you think in.
 Then add an English translation below it.
-The translation doesn't have to be perfect — Google Translate, DeepL, LLM's, whatever you've got.
+The translation doesn't have to be perfect.
+Google Translate, DeepL, LLM's, whatever you've got.
 We'll work it out together.

 If you use an LLM (Chatgpt, Deepseek, Mistral, A russian LLM run in a basement somewhere) please provide the prompt you used with the output!

 For code comments, same deal.
 Multilingual comments are welcome and encouraged.
-Humour especially — if you've got a good joke in French or a dry observation in Japanese, put it in.
+Humour especially. if you've got a good joke in French or a dry observation in Japanese, put it in.
 Just add the English so everyone can laugh.

 ```c
 /* Ceci n'est pas une pipe(line).